hughiephan/Refactored-Embedding-Uncertain-Knowledge-Graphs/docs/notebook.md

 ![image](https://github.com/hughiephan/UKGE/assets/16631121/8f6e9632-3342-461c-b9cb-4611d8a29c88)

 This Notebook is extracted with only the crucial parts from UKGE Codebase so some parts like Validator, RECT, @property and other datasets like PPI5k, NL27K was not included for a thorough understanding.
+If you want to run on Validation Data as well, please run the UKGE Codebase as this Notebook is focus on explaining the concept not for benchmarking.

 Prerequisite:
 - Create a new blank Notebook in Kaggle: https://kaggle.com